-Social prescribing is gathering momentum.
-It is seen as an important function not only in keeping people physically and mentally well but also as part of the wider prevention strategy.
-Social prescribing is a way to support our communities, helping them to look after one another by considering all determinants of being and staying well.
+Social prescribing is seen as an important function not only in keeping people physically and mentally well, but also as part of the wider prevention strategy.
+Social prescribing is a way to support our communities, helping people to look after one another by considering all determinants of being and staying well.
 However, it is no easy challenge.

-This guidance is produced from the learning gained from a pilot project in two boroughs in south west London, Merton and Wandsworth.
-Healthy London Partnership, in collaboration with The Health Innovation Network, Merton and Wandsworth CCGs and the relevant local authorities, has developed this guide to explain how to use champions, such as volunteers and non-clinical GP staff, to enhance a community connector or link worker social prescribing scheme.
+This guidance is produced from the learning gained from a pilot project in two boroughs in South West London: Merton and Wandsworth.
+In collaboration with the Health Innovation Network, Merton CCG and Wandsworth CCG and the relevant local authorities, we developed this guide to explain how to use champions – such as volunteers and non-clinical GP staff – to enhance a community connector or link worker social prescribing scheme.

 - An evaluation report is also available with data about utilisation of the social prescribing champion model and feedback from key stakeholders and participants during the 18 month delivery of the project.